 Culture is made up of social beliefs, behaviours, art, stories, history, values, and shared language – everything deaf culture has in abundance.
 What also unites deaf people is their shared experience of being oppressed by hearing people and having to defend their language and culture.
 There are deaf music and arts festivals like Deaffest and Deaf Rave; plenty of deaf performers and theatre productions (just Google Deafinitely Theatre); deaf TV and entertainment platforms are long-running and we've not even got onto sports institutions like Deaflympics and UK Deaf Sport.
-You can see a great video about it here.

 Big D, Little D